celineclarissa/celineclarissa/README.md

 🌜 Hi, I'm **Celine**.
 Welcome to my Data Science and Analytics portfolio.

-📚 I'm currently a sophomore majoring in Data Science and Big Data Technology at The Chinese University of Hong Kong, Shenzhen.
+📚 I'm currently a junior majoring in Financial Engineering (Fintech) at The Chinese University of Hong Kong, Shenzhen.

 📲 Feel free to contact me through [email](mailto:celineclarissachandra@gmail.com) or [LinkedIn](https://www.linkedin.com/in/celineclarissa/)!